pschaus/book_lepl1402/source/part1.rst

 Final methods
 -------------

 Methods declared as final cannot be overridden in a subclass.
-Declaring a method is useful in situations where you think that the method contains important code and you fear that a subclass could break the class by overriding it.
+Declaring a method as final is useful in situations where you think that the method contains important code and you fear that a subclass could break the class by overriding it.
 The following code will not be accepted by the compiler:

 .. code-block:: java